 Ingredients Potato Pancakes

-800 g potatoes (Russet)
+800 g potatoes (Russet) (raw or boiled)

-salt, white pepper, 2 tbsp flour
+2 tbsp flour

-Cooking Instructions Potato Pancakes
+Cooking Instructions German Potato Pancakes

-- Chop onions and garlic
+- Chop onions fine.

-- Fry each side for about 1 minute
+- Fry each side for about 1 minute.

 - Keep the fried pancakes warm but don't stack them; place them on a plate or baking sheet next to each other.